DoguhanCumaoglu/doguhan-book-api/README.md

 Ensure you have the following installed:
 - Python 3.10+
-- PostgreSQL (or another SQL database)
+- SQLite (or another SQL database)
 - Docker (optional, for deployment)

 ### Installation